 "The tone of the NOMTS chapter on Remote and Far North Challenges could be described as 'business as usual,' with recommendations that have no targets for implementation; aspirational statements are insufficient," wrote Prentice in a Nov.
 28 news release.
 If the melting polar caps are any indication, the rate of climate change is outpacing the government's 20-year horizon to implement this plan, he added.

-The Northern Policy Institute recruited Prentice to write a commentary as part of a series of commentaries on the regional transportation strategy which will cover topics of airships and marine tourism.
+The Northern Policy Institute recruited Prentice to write a commentary as part of a series of articles on the regional transportation strategy.